palera1n/palera.in/src/pages/docs/get-started/installing-palera1n-linux.md

 sudo usbmuxd -f -p
 ```

 Run this command in the terminal of your choice.
-By default, macOS has a terminal built in so search for it using Spotlight or Launchpad.

 ```sh
 sudo palera1n -l